COMPUTE-LU/PLGroup_PythonforBeginners/README.md

 Instructions for how to use Microsoft Teams can be found her: https://www.staff.lu.se/organisation-and-governance/coronaviruscovid-19-information-regarding-staffphd-doctoral-students/working-home-tools-and-tips/quick-guide-microsoft-teams

 ### Step 2 (LU PhD students and employees only):
 Please register for COMPUTE if you are not yet a member.
-To do this, simply submit the sign up form according to the instructions on the COMPUTE website: http://www.compute.lu.se/
+To do this, simply submit the sign-up form according to the instructions on the COMPUTE website: http://www.compute.lu.se/

 If you are interested in additional activities related to artificial intelligence, you can also join AI Lund and/or HubAI: